eXascaleInfolab/PyExPool/README.md

 def cpunodes():
 	"""The number of NUMA nodes, where CPUs are located

-	Used to evaluate CPU index from the affinity table index considerin the NUMA architectore.
+	Used to evaluate CPU index from the affinity table index considering the NUMA architecture.
 	"""

 def cpusequential():